 The Innovation in Online Lending

-Online lenders used technology to innovate the lending industry like Amazon did to books and retail.
+Online lenders used technology and the Merchant Cash Advance to innovate the lending industry like Amazon did to books and retail.
 The innovations started with the application a borrower completed and solved issues throughout the entire funding process.
 The first problem solved for today’s borrower was that you no longer need to visit a bank to get capital, all you need is a smartphone or laptop.
 The traditional bank loan application required the borrower to physically be in the bank, and most likely follow with several more visits just to get the application started.
 Today for so many reasons people want to borrow through an end device that allows them to continue with their daily business.

 People today are extremely busy in their everyday lives, there is simply not enough time in the day to go to the bank if it can be avoided.
 More and more the modern consumer is resorting to online transactions in place of visiting a location to make a purchase or get something done.
 A great example of the transition to online transactions is found in the travel industry.
 For years big ticket items such as hotels and airline tickets were purchased by visiting your travel agent and sitting down in an office.
 With the growth in online travel sites such as Priceline and Travelocity it is easy to see that people no longer want or need the “in office” experience.
 This idea is further supported by the growth in ecommerce, online insurance policies and mortgages, virtual meetings, and all the government offices no longer visited because so many transactions are now conducted online.